 First, she's a multi-time, multi-division boxing champion.
 It's important to mention that.
 That sort of thing doesn't just happen.
 You can see her elite skills, top-notch athleticism and decidedly tiger-like eye whenever she steps in and takes that hard-to-handle southpaw stance.
 She is an elite fighter right now if she never dons another glove.

 Second, knockout ability is a rare and precious commodity, particularly in women's MMA.
 And Holm has it, as evidenced by the fact that five of the wins on her MMA record (not to mention nine boxing victories) came in that manner.
+It's not pure power, per se, but it does exist in the form of accuracy and combinations.
 It's like a gold prospector with X-ray vision.
 It's a special gift; there's no way it can't be an advantage.
 No one's going to knock the X-ray vision prospector for having poor pan-sifting technique.
-I'm not saying Holm shouldn't worry about the rest of her game.
-But she does have a leg up.

 Third, she has a very important weapon, located right in her hometown.
 It's called Jackson-Winkeljohn.
 And she couldn't be in better hands.
 It's a thinking person's fight camp.
 Here's guessing they will not only coach her up on grappling and all the other missing parts of her MMA game but will tailor a path to success based on her unique skills, weaknesses and tendencies.
 No camp does that better.

 Fourth, combat specialists occupy a different space in the women's game.
 Just ask Rousey.
 Again, this traces back to its newness.
 The women's game is even newer than the men's game, and as such, it is still drawing talent from more long-established sports.
 Boxing is one of them; judo is another.
 Because of WMMA's relatively nascent state, specialists—and the deficiencies they sometimes bring into the cage—are still OK.
 And besides Rousey, there's no more well-honed specialist in the sport than Holm.